-You’ll learn how to find, correct and optimize your local listings, better manage your Google My Business account, increase location rankings and drive more traffic in-store.
-In doing so, you’ll reduce the frustration experienced by customers trying to find your stores when they’re presented with inaccurate information (and the sales lost as a result).
+You’ll learn how to find, correct and optimize your local listings.
+You’ll also discover how to better manage your Google My Business account, increase location rankings and drive more traffic in-store.
+In doing so, you’ll reduce the frustration experienced by customers trying to find your stores when they see inaccurate information (and the sales lost as a result).

 Why Local Listings Matter

 Kids need a haircut?
 Let’s find “hairdressers near me.”